Social Democratic Party (UK): Creation of the SDP

 Much of the party's initial public membership came from the Social Democratic Alliance.
 The party also received a boost with the recruitment of former student leaders from outside the Labour Party.
 These included former Communist Party of Great Britain member Sue Slipman as well as Conservative Party members including: Adair Turner and Tom Hayhoe.

-Although the SDP was seen as being largely a breakaway from the right-wing of the Labour Party, an internal party survey found that 60% of its members had not belonged to a political party before, with 25% being drawn from Labour, 10% from the Conservatives and 5% from the Liberals.
+Although the SDP was seen as being largely a breakaway from the right-wing of the Labour Party, a 1984 internal party survey found that 65% of its membership had not belonged to a political party before, with 22% being drawn from Labour, 8% from the Conservatives and 8% from the Liberals.
+A 1981 Opinion Research Centre survey of SDP members commissioned by Weekend World found that 72% of SDP members had never been in a party before were joining a political party for the very first time, and that only 15% being former Labour Party members.

-The party enjoyed a considerable honeymoon period with the press, who made much mileage out of their quirk for proffering claret at their functions.
-Claret is an "agreeable" wine, and a metaphor for the party's harmonious internal relations compared to those of the strife-torn Labour Party of the period.
+The party enjoyed a considerable honeymoon period with the press, who made much mileage out of Roy Jenkins' apocryphal fondness for claret; claret is an "agreeable" wine, and a metaphor for the party's harmonious internal relations compared to those of the strife-torn Labour Party of the period.

-The policies of the SDP emphasised a middle position between perceived extremes of Thatcherism and the Labour Party.
+The policies of the SDP emphasised a middle position between the perceived extremes of Thatcherism and the Labour Party.
 Its constitution argued for "the fostering of a strong public sector and a strong private sector without frequent frontier changes".
-The SDP favoured some neoliberal Thatcherite reforms during the 1980s, such as legislation aimed at reforming the trade unions (although the parliamentary SDP actually split three ways on Norman Tebbit's 1982 Industrial Relations Bill, most voting for, some against, and others abstaining), but took a more welfarist position than the Conservative Party, being more sceptical of Conservative welfare reforms (particularly regarding the National Health Service).
+The SDP favoured some neoliberal Thatcherite reforms during the 1980s, such as legislation aimed at restricting trade unions (although the parliamentary SDP actually split three ways on Norman Tebbit's 1982 Industrial Relations Bill, most voting for, some against, and others abstaining).
+However, the party took a more welfarist position than the Conservative Party, being more sceptical of Conservative welfare reforms (particularly regarding the National Health Service).

-At the party's first electoral contest, Jenkins narrowly failed to win a by-election at Warrington in July 1981, describing it as his "first defeat, but by far my greatest victory".
+At the party's first electoral contest, Jenkins narrowly failed to win a by-election at Warrington in July 1981, describing it as his "first defeat (in many years), but by far my greatest victory".
 At the Glasgow Hillhead by-election in March 1982, another candidate called Douglas Parkin, nominated by a party called the Social Democratic Party which had been formed in Manchester in 1979, changed his name to Roy Harold Jenkins to contest the seat.
 SDP polling agents were given special dispensation by the Returning Officer to have placards outside of polling stations to state which one on the ballot papers was the real Roy.
 Ultimately, the SDP's Jenkins was elected.

 A leadership election was held later in the year, Jenkins beating Owen in the ballot to become the first leader of the new party.
 Later in the year, Shirley Williams defeated Bill Rodgers in the ballot to become SDP president.